noir-lang/docs/CONTRIBUTING.md

 We aim to have every version matching the versions of [Noir](https://github.com/noir-lang/noir).
 However, we would only cut a new version of the docs if there are breaking or otherwise significant changes, to avoid unecessary build time and size to the existent documentation.

 While the versioning is intended to be managed by the core maintainers, we feel it's important for external contributors to understand why and how is it maintained.
+To bump to a new version, run the following command, replacing with the intended version:

+`npm run docusaurus docs:version <new_version_tag>`

+This should create a new version by copying the `docs` folder and the `sidebars.js` file to the relevant folders, as well as adding this version to `versions.json`.